rehierl/metalsmith-doctoc/readme.md

 //  i.e. there must be a config property,
 //  but there may be an optional options property.
 //  any other additional property will be ignored.
-//- $options := anything that is allowed by the plugin's
+//- $options := anything that will be accepted by the
-//  $class.applyFileOptions($options) method.
+//  configured plugin.
 ```

 ### file[options.doctocTree]